VOLTMoney/volt-android-sdk-example/README.md

 * Download Latest Android Studio and open this cloned repo as a new project.
 * This sdk is published on jitpack, follow below steps to get it in your project:

 Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle or settings.gradle at the end of repositories:
 ```
 allprojects {
 		repositories {